 Adam Donohue, Sous Chef

-Sous Chef Adam Donohue has just surpassed a decade’s worth of work in the 1618 family, having watched his personal life parallel his professional career.
-As he’s worked his way up the ladder, the lessons he learned from the mentors in the 1618 family carried over to the real world and have helped him start his own family (including his kids Bryce, 4, and Iris, 3).
+Sous Chef Adam Donohue has more than a decade’s worth of work at 1618, having watched his personal life parallel his professional career.
+As he’s worked his way up the ladder, the lessons he learned from mentors in the 1618 family carried over to the real world and have helped him start his own family, including kids Bryce, Iris and Alex.

 One of the biggest lessons he’s learned?
-The simple things in life — as in food and family — shouldn’t be overlooked.
-Adam is a guitarist on the side and loves cheesy action moves.
+The simple things in life—as in food and family—shouldn’t be overlooked.
+Adam is a guitarist on the side and loves cheesy action movies.
 He also considers himself a bit of a nut.
 Allergists beware.